Skip to content

 ESP32C3 6 channels

 Channels are assigned to GPIOs in a first-in-first-serve way, and PWM GPIOs are assigned first.
-If ledc channel are exhausted, an error will appear in logs.
+If ledc channels are exhausted, an error will appear in logs.

 The following GPIOs use ledc PWM channels: